Nagpur-Bhandara-Gondia Expressway: Route alignment

 The Nagpur-Bhandara-Gondia Expressway will travel through Nagpur, Bhandara, and Gondia districts directly.

-The Expressway will be six lanes from Nagpur to Bhandara to cater to high traffic and four lanes from Bhandara to Gondia due to moderate traffic between sections.
+The Expressway will have six lanes from Nagpur to Bhandara to cater to high traffic and four lanes from Bhandara to Gondia due to moderate traffic between sections.

 Cities and towns

 Below are the lists of cities/towns through which the Nagpur-Bhandara-Gondia Expressway will connect: